a-sh-dev/a-sh-dev/README.md

 ## 🪴 Hello〜 *It is me* you're looking for...

-☁️&nbsp;  **I'm Angie, an aspiring full-stack capable front-end developer who speaks visual design language.**
+☁️&nbsp;  **I'm Angie, an aspiring full-stack capable front-end developer who understands visual design language.**

 ⚡&nbsp;  Currently on my way to completing Coder Academy Bootcamp by February 2022.